RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv5/Decompilation/ModSetup.md

 └── Mod Folder/
     ├── Data/
     │   └── [data assets]
+    ├── [logic file]
     └── mod.ini
 ```

 ## Using the Mod Loader

-[Enable the Dev Menu](TODO), then while the decompilation is running, press ++escape++ to open the Dev Menu.
+[Enable the Dev Menu](/RSDKv5/Overview/DevMenu.md#enabling), then while the decompilation is running, press ++escape++ to open the Dev Menu.
 You can also click/touch the top left corner of the window/screen.

 When the Dev Menu is open, choose `Mods` to open the Manage Mods menu.